Photoflood

-Photoflood lamps are a type of incandescent light bulb designed for use as a continuous light source for photographic purposes.
+Photoflood lamps are a type of incandescent light bulb designed for use as a continuous light source for photographic lighting.
 The filaments of such lamps are operated at much higher temperatures than is the case for standard, general lighting service lamps.
 The result is a brilliance of light much higher than the lamp's wattage rating would suggest.
-The trade off is that the lamp has a very short service life of seldom more than ten hours.
+The trade-off is that the lamp has a very short service life of seldom more than ten hours.